Precision prediction of a democratic up-family philic KSVZ axion model at the LHC: Dark Matter Phenomenology

 \section{Dark Matter Phenomenology}

-In our present framework with multi-component dark matter, the component of relic density which axion is imparting is determined by two parameters $F_a$ and misalignment angle $\theta_a$.
-That gives some fraction of the total observed relic, set at $10\%$ for our demonstration (see Equation \ref{axion_relic_5} and following discussion).
 This section examines the dark matter phenomenology due to the scalar component.
 Before we get into the details, let's look at the relevant free parameters.
 Since axion couplings with scalar DM or SM particles are inversely proportional to $F_a$, such couplings are severely suppressed and have practically no role in scalar DM phenomenology.
-Moreover, the radial excitation of the field $\eta$ does not affect DM phenomenology due to its huge mass and tiny coupling with the scalar DM.
+The large mass and decoupling of $\sigma(x)$ from the remaining particle spectrum ensure that it has no impact on DM phenomenology.
 The relevant parameters are $\{M_{\Psi}, M_{S_1}, \Delta M, f \}$.
-As previously stated, one way to bypass the prohibitory flavour constraint is by setting $f_{c}=0$.
+As previously stated, one way to bypass the prohibitory flavor constraint is by setting $f_{c}=0$.

 \paragraph{Relic density of DM:}